 3. When determining the number of weeks completed by the student, the institution will consider a partial week the same as if a full week was completed, provided the student was present at least one day during the scheduled week.

 4. If student completes more than fifty percent (50%) the entire tuition has been considered earned.
-If a student is on a payment plan, the student is liable for the full tuition and finance fees per any payment plan agreement which will continue in full force and effect until completed.
+If a student is on a payment plan, the student is liable for the full tuition and finance fees per any payment plan agreement which will until completed.

 Example of Refund: